HarshalGunjalOp/ai-rag-chat-full-stack/README.md

 - 🧠 **Advanced RAG Pipeline**: Sophisticated retrieval-augmented generation with vector similarity search
 - ⚡ **Real-time Streaming**: Async real-time streaming responses with sub-second latency
 - 🎨 **Modern UI/UX**: Responsive design with dark mode and accessibility features
+- 🎹 **Keyboard Shortcuts**: Ctrl+I for new chat and Ctrl+b to collapse sidebar
+- 🚀 **Superfast Redis Caching**: Implemented aggresive redis caching with 1hr of TTL.

+### **Swagger Docs**

+If you want to test out the backend API endpoints, then you can use the swagger docs provided on this link: [Swagger Docs](http://ec2-65-2-82-123.ap-south-1.compute.amazonaws.com:8000/docs)

 ---